Hw.sensors: History

 As of 1 November 2008, the total number of drivers stood at 68 in OpenBSD 4.4; growing by 7 drivers in a 6-month release cycle.
-This level of growth, of one new driver per month on average, has been common throughout the history of the framework since OpenBSD 3.9.
+This rate of growth, of one new driver per month on average, has been common throughout the history of the framework since OpenBSD 3.9.

-The values exported by the drivers through the framework are read-only; however, an external patch exists that implements the fan control functionality in both the framework as well as one of the drivers for the most popular family of Super I/O chips; this patchset was provided for both OpenBSD and DragonFly BSD.
+The values exported by the drivers through the framework are read-only; however, an external patch exists that implements the fan control functions in both the framework, and in one of the drivers for the most popular family of Super I/O chips.
+This patchset was provided for both OpenBSD and DragonFly BSD.